Ocado is developing robot hands that won’t bruise bananas

 Ocado has already been testing the robot hands in a replicated production warehouse, to figure out if they’re ready for real world use.
 The answer is now yes.
 Clarke tells TechCrunch, “We will begin to gradually deploy this at our Andover warehouse, where in due course, [the gripper] will start picking a meaningful fraction of the range of 48,500 items we ship out to customers.”
 The company will begin the roll out slowly, recording the results of tests in the real world environment.
 It will still be some time before Ocado customers get a back packed up by SoMa Ocado RBO Hands.

-Ocado uses its own, grocery-specialized computer vision and machine learning, to enable the the robot arm to see and find the right items to pack, then determine how they should be arranged, 3-dimensionally, in a tote before shipping.
+Ocado uses its own, grocery-specialized computer vision and machine learning, to enable the robot arm to see and find the right items to pack, then determine how they should be arranged, 3-dimensionally, in a tote before shipping.

 0